udaken/EnsafedUnsafe/README.md

 Design of `System.Runtime.CompilerServices.Unsafe`  is older than C# 7.3.

-There are no restrictions on type arguments of the `Unsafe` class, but all `EnsafedUnsafe` methods have restrictions.
+There are no restrictions on type arguments of the `Unsafe` class, but all `SafelyUnsafe` methods have restrictions.

 ## Overload for `ref readonly`